A00477369/A00477369_MCDA5510/README.md

 Hritik enjoys playing games and has a passion for exploring new cuisines.
 He chose this course because of its smaller class sizes, which offer a more personalized learning experience.
 The inclusion of a co-op program was the deciding factor, making it an ideal choice for him.

 ### Zaid Shaik
+In addition to academics, Zaid enjoys playing volleyball, badminton, and cricket.
+He also likes binge-watching TV shows and movies.
+Moreover, Zaid has a keen interest in the latest technological advancements and cellphones.